shivajreddy/codeforces/1034/1034_33/solution.md

 arr: 1 3 5 4 7 2
 res: 1 0 0 0 1 1

+main thing that question is asking: can you make this current number either min or max.

+1 3 5 4 7 2 3

 1 3 5 4 7 2     1,7
 -----
 1 4 7 2